saif-ellafi/foundryvtt-actor-link-indicator/README.md

 regret it later for overlooking the setting.
 When opening Actors, it will clearly indicate whether future tokens of this Actor will be linked or not.

+## Disclaimer

+This module does not introduce any new functionalities to Foundry.
+It is purely a convenient shortcut in the User Interface.
+It uses native Foundry VTT methods, for which the only updated data in the actors is the "Actor Link" Prototye Token setting.

 ## Features

 **Indicators:**